Ho Jong-man: Awards and honors

-In February 2013, Jong-man won the Hero of Labor, the Golden Shield Medal and the First Class National Flag Medal.
-In the February 14, 2020 edition of the Rodong Sinmun, it was announced that the Order of the National Flag 1st Class and the title of Hero of Labor had been awarded to the three generations of leaders for "greatly contributing to the achievement of the Juche revolution and the patriotic achievements of the General Association of Korean Residents in Japan with absolute loyalty."
+In February 2013, Ho won the Hero of Labor, the Golden Shield Medal and the First Class National Flag Medal.
+In the 14 February 2020 edition of the Rodong Sinmun, it was announced that the Order of the National Flag 1st Class and the title of Hero of Labor had been awarded to the three generations of leaders for "greatly contributing to the achievement of the Juche revolution and the patriotic achievements of the General Association of Korean Residents in Japan with absolute loyalty."